-Academic literature highlights that energy megaprojects operate at an intersection of political, economic, and environmental factors, making them tools of both progress and controversy.
-For example, emblematic projects such as China's Three Gorges Dam not only represent significant advances in clean energy generation but also show the social and ecological challenges associated with massive infrastructure construction.
+Academic literature highlights that energy megaprojects operate at the intersection of political, economic, and environmental factors, making them tools of both progress and controversy (Sovacool & Cooper, 2013).
+These projects are not solely technical undertakings but are embedded in broader socio-political dynamics, financial interests, and regulatory frameworks.
+For example, emblematic initiatives such as China's Three Gorges Dam not only represent significant advances in clean energy generation but also illustrate the social and ecological challenges that arise from massive infrastructure construction.
 Similarly, India's Bhadla Solar Park, one of the world's largest, demonstrates how these initiatives harness regional natural resources to meet global sustainability demands, although they often face criticism for their local impacts on biodiversity and communities.